Asghar Khan: Commander-in-Chief (1957—1965)

+Portrait of Air-Vice Marshal Asghar Khan, 1958 (Note: This image was taken between 23 July 1957 and February 1958, the latter being the publication date.
+Asghar Khan was promoted to Air Marshal on 5 November 1958.)

 On 23 July 1957, Asghar Khan was promoted and became the youngest Air Vice Marshal (AVM) in the world at 36, and the first native chief of the Pakistan Air Force, succeeding McDonald.
-With Khan's appointment, all three branches of the Pakistan Armed Forces—the Army, Navy, and Air Force—were now under Pakistani command for the first time.
+With his appointment, all three branches of the Pakistan Armed Forces—the Army, Navy, and Air Force—were now under Pakistani command for the first time.

 The handing-over ceremony took place at PAF Station Mauripur with a lineup of over 100 aircraft, primarily F-86 Sabre and T-33 jets, on the tarmac.
 A guard of honour from Mauripur station was present for the ceremony.
 After inspecting the contingent and reviewing the aircraft, outgoing Air Vice Marshal McDonald praised the growing efficiency of the Air Force and reflected on its progress over the last ten years.
-"Thus in ten years," he said, "from small beginnings and starting with extremely meagre resources, the Pakistan Air Force has developed into a small, but efficient and self-contained air force, capable of operating and maintaining the most modern equipment".

-In his response, Asghar Khan thanked McDonald for his generous tribute to the PAF's growing efficiency and acknowledged the contributions of the Royal Air Force to the development of the Pakistan Air Force.
+In his response, Asghar Khan thanked McDonald for his generous tribute to the PAF's growing efficiency and acknowledged the contributions of the Royal Air Force to the development of the PAF.
 He further expressed confidence that, as members of The Commonwealth, SEATO, and the Baghdad Pact, their relationship would grow in strength and importance.
-Continuing, he noted his optimism about the demonstrated enthusiasm and efficiency of PAF personnel and emphasised the strong support they had received from both the government and the nation in building this crucial arm of Pakistan's defence forces.
+He also shared his optimism about the demonstrated enthusiasm and efficiency of PAF personnel and emphasised the strong support they had received from both the government and the nation in building this crucial arm of Pakistan's defence forces.

 As chief, Asghar Khan significantly dismissed the notion held by the leadership of West Pakistan, that Bengalis were physically unfit for army recruitment.
 He abolished this standard in the PAF, arguing that height and chest measurements were irrelevant to combat effectiveness.

-In January 1958, Asghar Khan tasked Wing Commanders' FS Hussain and Mitty Masud with training pilots for King Zahir Shah of Afghanistan's visit.
+In January 1958, Asghar Khan tasked Wing Commanders' FS Hussain and Mitty Masud with training pilots for King Zahir Shah of Afghanistan's visit to Pakistan.
 The Falcons aerobatic team, led by Masud, set a world record on 2 February with a 16-aircraft diamond loop in F-86 Sabres.
 The event, attended by 30,000 spectators—including President Iskandar Ali Mirza, General Ayub Khan, Asghar Khan, Air Commodore Nur Khan, Turkish Air Force General Suphi Göker, Iraqi Air Chief Abdul Kadhim Abaddi, and Iranian Air Force General Hedayatollah Gilanshah and the king—was a success.
 Though FS Hussain did not fly, Asghar Khan later commended him in a letter, praising his expertise and guidance in ensuring smooth operations.